alexandrudima/vscode-vim/README.md

 # VSCode vim sample

-This is an extension sample showing how vim emulation could be implemented in VS Code, starting with VS Code version 0.10.12.
+This is an extension sample showing how vim emulation could be implemented in a VS Code extension, starting with VS Code version 0.10.12.

 ![Screenshot](example.gif)